ryzhovau/rrdstorm/README.md

 ==================================

 This shell script helps you to collect various statistics about your router and to visualize it with some cool graphs.
-See WIKI for graph examples.
+See WIKI for a graph examples.

 History
 -----------------------

-First version was written for www.wl500g.info in 2005 for Asus WL-500G and now it evolved to use on Asus RT-N66U.
+A first version was written for www.wl500g.info in 2005 for Asus WL-500G and now it evolved to use on Asus RT-N66U.

  * Original thread: http://wl500g.info/showthread.php?2848-RRDTool-Traffic-Graph-Tutorial-Extremely-easy-to-follow-!